neoforged/Documentation/docs/entities/renderer.md

 ## Animations

-NeoForge adds an optional system that allows entity animations to be defined in JSON files, similar to third-party libraries such as [GeckoLib][geckolib].
+Minecraft includes an animation system for entity models through the `AnimationState` class.
+NeoForge adds a system that allows these entity animations to be defined in JSON files, similar to third-party libraries such as [GeckoLib][geckolib].

 Animations are defined in JSON files located at `assets/<namespace>/neoforge/animations/entity/<path>.json` (so for the [resource location][rl] `examplemod:example`, the file would be located at `assets/examplemod/neoforge/animations/entity/example.json`).
 The format of an animation file is as follows:

 ```json5
 {